Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 ### 2.1 From Click Logs to Latent Factors

 At their core, recommender systems predict which items a user is likely to appreciate based on historical interaction patterns.
 On YouTube, the items are videos; on Netflix, they are movies or series; on Spotify, songs and playlists.
-A central technical paradigm for this prediction task is **matrix factorization**, which starts from a large user-item interaction matrix **R**, where each entry $r_{ui}$ might represent a rating, a view, or another engagement signal.
+A central technical paradigm for this prediction task is **matrix factorization**, which starts from a large user-item interaction matrix **R**, where each entry represents a rating, a view, or another engagement signal.

 Matrix factorization assumes that both users and items can be embedded into a lower-dimensional latent space.
 Formally, we approximate: